Chipxiang/15-466-f20-base6/README.md

 Increase MP by one.

 The game map dimension will be shrinking by 1 every 3 turns, so player cannot just run around an avoid attacks.

+Click mouse to grab the camera, and camera will move following the mouse movement.
+Press Esc to ungrab mouse.

 Sources: